kscr70/WearableComputing_Project/README.md

 #WearableComputing_Project
-Course project for Getting and Cleaning Data
+##Course project for Getting and Cleaning Data
+The data used in this projedt was collected from the the accelerometers from the Samsung Galaxy S smartphone.
+A full descritption of the can be found at the [site where the data was obtained.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-##Location of files for analysis
+###Location of files for analysis
 Zipped files were downloaded using the link on the course project page.
-The location of the files can be found [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The location of the files can be found [here.] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Date Downloaded:  "Wed Feb 11 21:44:03 2015"